 The Migizi Bookstore, located on the first floor of the RLNC campus, stocks textbooks, RLNC clothing, and other items.
 Eligible students with financial aid awards may purchase books on account.
-(See Disbursement of Books and Supplies on p.
-33.)
+(See Disbursement of Books and Supplies)

 Co-Curricular Programming

 Co-Curricular Programming